Multipurpose Text Processing Tools

 State machines

-The condX{actionX} shortcut makes it easy to code state machines concisely, which is useful to solve problems that depend on contents of multiple records.
+The condX{actionX} shortcut makes it easy to code state machines concisely.
+This is useful to solve problems that depend on the contents of multiple records.

 Here's an example of printing the matching line as well as c number of lines that follow: